lexp-hub/Material-Connect/README.md

 Responsive: Optimized for mobile and desktop (at least i tried lol)

 Installation:
-You can clone the repo: https://github.com/lexp-hub/Material-Connect or just check it out to material-connect.page.gd even if the server aren't any good :(
+You can clone the repo: git clone https://github.com/lexp-hub/Material-Connect.git or just check it out to material-connect.page.gd even if the server aren't any good :(